-Teachers plan the majority of their PSHCE work either through weekly circle time sessions or cross curricular opportunities.
-The 'SEAL' programme also supplements our scheme and will be used to support teachers with the Health and wellbeing and Relationships core strands.
+Teachers plan the majority of their PSHCE work either through; weekly circle time sessions or cross curricular opportunities.
+The 'SEAL' programme also supplements our scheme and will be used to support teachers with the Health and wellbeing and Relationships core strands (To be fully implemented September 2018).
 Specific objectives linked to puberty, medicines and drugs and health and hygiene may be taught as a 'one off' discrete lesson and supported by our school nurse.